 Warranty: Limited 5-Year Manufacturer Warranty

-The Sandisk Extreme Pro SD UHS-II is also a very good SD memory card for the Sony A7rV.
+The Sandisk Extreme Pro SD UHS-II is a very good SD memory card for the Sony A7rV.

 Sandisk Extreme Pro UHS-II SD Memory Cards